aleex42/netapp-ontap-monitoring-rest/README.md

 ## About
-NetApp Monitoring over REST-API (Nagios, Icinga, CheckMK, etc.)
+NetApp ONTAP Monitoring over REST-API (Nagios, Icinga, CheckMK, etc.)

 New and improved Version of Nagios Checks via ZAPI (https://github.com/aleex42/netapp-cdot-nagios) because ZAPI support will end with ONTAP 9.13.1 and later.